UltraPass-Identity-Corp/ultrapassid.docs/docs/API Reference/api-reference.md

 permalink: /docs/api-reference
 ---

-# Products
+# API Reference

-UltraPass makes it easy to authenticate and receive verified data from people and organizations.
+UltraPass makes it easy to authenticate and receive verified data from people and organizations in just a few API calls.

 Use **TrustLink** to manage credentials.